firefart/its-a-trap/README.md

-# go-webserver-template
+# its-a-trap

-This is my goto webserver template for new applications
+Simple golang webserver that listens for basic auth requests and sends a notification when a user enters a password.